haxsysgit/pahesort/README.md

 ## Description

-This project is designed to help manage and organize animepahe files.
+This project is designed to help manage and organize the downloaded animepahe files.
 It includes functionalities to gather, rename, and organize anime files into appropriate folders based on their names and formats.
 The script handles files with specific naming conventions and organizes them into directories to make managing and locating anime episodes easier.

 ## Features